 Some of the ClickUp alternatives in this ranking use a spreadsheet as their main feature.
 Before people upgrade to project management software, they’re likely managing projects on a spreadsheet.
 But Trello is different because its DNA comes from the kanban board.
 Kanban boards are customizable and are great for managing work and workflows for teams and others outside of the project.
 Like most kanban boards, it’s also easy to use, which is a plus.

 But what makes it stand apart is also what makes it a poor ClickUp alternative.
 For one thing, kanban boards are great for workflow, but managers need more tools to manage projects.
 If they want those added features, it’s going to cost them.
 Time tracking, billing and more are only available as add-ons.
 You can’t really make a Gantt out of a kanban board, which is going to alienate many.
 But even its kanban boards are not all they can be.
 For example, there are no swimlanes.
 But, if you like kanban boards, this tool is for you.

 - Free plan: $0 user/month

 - Premium plan: $10 user/month

 - Enterprise plan: $17.50 user/month (min 25 users)

 - Does it offer a free trial?
 Yes, Trello has a 14-day free trial

-- Does it offer a free version?
-Yes, Trello has a free version
+- Does it offer a mobile?
+Yes, Trello has a mobile app

 If you’re looking for a task management ClickUp alternative, then you could do worse than nTask, an online tool that manages tasks, projects, meetings and more on an agile platform.
 The software offers timesheets, issue tracking and other features at a price point that’s not going to derail your budget.
 It’s an especially attractive option for businesses with small teams, startups or entrepreneurs trying to get off the ground.